maddyblue/website/src/posts/projects/goread/goread-money.md

 ---
 title: "Go Read: One Year with Money and App Engine"
 date: 2014-03-13
-tags:
-  - posts
-layout: layouts/post.njk
 ---

-[Go Read](http://goread.io) began life [one year ago](https://github.com/maddyblue/goread/commit/55fd9885659977aa8298f89d91b11d860687a6b1).
+[Go Read](https://github.com/maddyblue/goread) began life [one year ago](https://github.com/maddyblue/goread/commit/55fd9885659977aa8298f89d91b11d860687a6b1).
 It began life the same day of the [Google Reader shutdown announcement](http://googlereader.blogspot.com/2013/03/powering-down-google-reader.html).
 It was released to the public in late June of 2013, and has been profitable since the start.
 I have never run a business, and was surprised that Go Read was profitable.
 I assumed it was operating at a slight loss, especially those first few months.

 <img style="width: 100%" src="https://cdn.glitch.global/08c0c16c-42ba-47bd-aa4b-fdab79602d49/goread-2013-income.png?v=1669682085256">